turbot/flowpipe-samples/public_cloud/query_and_stop_aws_ec2_instance/README.md

-# Decommission AWS EC2 Instance
+# Query and Stop AWS EC2 Instance

-Decommission AWS EC2 Instance based on the tag value.
+Query and Stop AWS EC2 Instance based on the tag value.

 ## Installation